Pharmally scandal: Michael Yang's and Lin Wei Xiong's involvement

 Former presidential adviser of President Rodrigo Duterte, Michael Yang denied formal affiliation with Pharmally but admitted that the company sought his assistance.
 Through an interpreter, Yang said that he "didn't know the existence or whereabouts or anything" about the company but "later on they did approach him for some assistance".
 He was linked to the case after a 2017 video of him introducing Pharmally officials to Duterte in Davao City were put into limelight.

-Pharmally chairman Huang Tzu Yen elaborated on Yang's role of being the financier and guarantor to Chinese suppliers in behalf of his company, contradicting director Linconn Ong's earlier statements.
+Pharmally chairman Huang Tzu Yen elaborated on Yang's role of being the financier and guarantor to Chinese suppliers on behalf of his company, contradicting director Linconn Ong's earlier statements.